Garyfallidis/website-dev/content/contrib_dipy.rst

-:title: How to become a Dipy Master!
+:title: How to contribute to diffusion imaging in Python!
 :date: 2015-03-15 20:20
 :category: blog

 This a question that I get very often.
-How can I contribute to `Dipy <http://dipy.org>`_ or how can I become a really good user of Dipy?
+How can I contribute to `Dipy <http://dipy.org>`_ or how can I become a great poweruser of Dipy so that I can always have access to the latest additions?

 In this post I am providing the necessary learning materials to master Python, code sharing and do diffusion MRI analysis with Dipy.